-4.13 The strategy seeks to deliver the vision for the Somer Valley and the strategic objectives for the District (set out in Chapter 1).
+- 4.13 The strategy seeks to deliver the vision for the Somer Valley and the strategic objectives for the District (set out in Chapter 1).
 In addition to the strategy and policies outlined in this chapter, the policies in Chapter 5 on the rural areas apply specifically to the villages in the Somer Valley.
 The strategy for the Somer Valley is to make provision for the development of the economic and community facilities needed to increase self-reliance and economic revitalisation.
 There are particular opportunities to facilitate local energy generation.
-Provision of sufficient space in the Somer Valley will contribute to economic diversification, enable local firms to expand and provide space for new businesses to locate in the area thereby providing an improved range of local employment opportunities to target workers with different skills to replace jobs lost in traditional manufacturing industries.
-This approach will be underpinned by the Council's economic strategy to attract new business to the area and improved education and training linking local businesses with key training providers such as Norton Radstock College and the secondary schools and building on existing academic and vocational courses.

-- 4.14 Whilst there is capacity within the Somer Valley to provide more than 2,000 jobs, it is unlikely that any more than around 1,000 of these jobs will come forward in the Plan period.
+Provision of sufficient space in the Somer Valley will contribute to economic diversification. enable local firms to expand and provide space for new businesses to locate in the area thereby providing an improved range of local employment opportunities to target workers with different skills to replace jobs lost in traditional manufacturing industries.
+This approach will be underpinned by the Council's economic strategy to attract new business to the area and improved education and training linking local businesses with key training providers such as Norton Radstock College and the secondary schools and building on existing academic and vocational courses. - 4.14 Whilst there is capacity within the Somer Valley to provide more than 2,000 jobs, it is unlikely that any more than around 1,000 of these jobs will come forward in the Plan period.
 Their delivery will require strong partnership with public and private sectors.
-With limited resources available, targeted efforts will be required as set out in the Economic Strategy. - 4.15 In light of the high level of existing housing commitments, new housing will only be acceptable if it has direct economic, employment and community benefits to Midsomer Norton, Radstock and Westfield or contributes to the implementation of the Town Park.
-New housing will be limited in Paulton and Peasedown St. John in light of significant level of housing development recently built and already committed in these villages. - 4.15a Local designations such as Housing Development Boundaries and Core Business Areas shown on the Proposals Map (saved from the existing Bath & North East Somerset Local Plan) will be reviewed as part of the Placemaking Plan. - 4.16 The distinctive character of the countryside surrounding the towns and villages will be protected and the urban environments, especially in the town centres will be improved to make them more appealing for residents, businesses and visitors. - 4.17 The area does not benefit from direct trunk road links to the motorway network, but does connect to Bath via the A367 and A39, Bristol via the A37 and south via the A37 and A367 to Somerset towns.
-Apart from the funding for Greater Bristol Bus Network, there is no immediate prospect of new large scale funding or any major development to trigger substantial road infrastructure improvements within the plan period.
+With limited resources available, targeted efforts will be required as set out in the Economic Strategy.

+- 4.15 In light of the high level of existing housing commitments, new housing will only be acceptable if it has direct economic, employment and community benefits to Midsomer Norton, Radstock and Westfield or contributes to the implementation of the Town Park.
+New housing will be limited in Paulton and Peasedown St. John in light of significant level of housing development recently built and already committed in these villages. - 4.16 The distinctive character of the countryside surrounding the towns and villages will be protected and the urban environments, especially in the town centres will be improved to make them more appealing for residents, businesses and visitors. - 4.17 The area does not benefit from direct trunk road links to the motorway network, but does connect to Bath via the A367 and A39, Bristol via the A37 and south via the A37 and A367 to Somerset towns.
+Apart from the funding for Greater Bristol Bus Network. there is no immediate prospect of new large scale funding or any major development to trigger substantial road infrastructure improvements within the plan period.
 Therefore, improvements to public transport, cycling infrastructure and the implementation of 'Smarter Choices for transport' should be pursued in this area in support of the spatial strategy.
-The Joint Local Transport Plan which was adopted in March 2011 includes reference to further rail enhancements by 2026, for example reopening the Radstock to Frome line as part of 'Plans and Aspirations for other Significant Transport Schemes'.